apetkau/nf-core-genomicnomenclature/README.md

 This pipeline is an example for genomic nomenclature (using <https://github.com/phac-nml/genomic_address_service>).

+A write-up of this pipeline is at <https://github.com/phac-nml/nf-pipelines/issues/1>.

 If you have Nextflow and Docker installed, you can test it out with:

 ```bash